chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 If we want to start to use React Native in an existing app, it's really easy.
 We can have our first React Native component live inside our app by just following the [getting started tutorial for existing app](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html "getting started tutorial for existing app").
-But what happen if we need to use multiple react native component in different parts of your existing app :fearful:?
+But what happen if we need to use multiple react native component in different parts of our existing apps :fearful:?
 In this tutorial I will show you how we can use multiple instances of `RCTRootView` to show different React Native components in different parts of your app.
  Consider, for example, a simple iOS existing app with React Native.
 It has two very simple React Native components: